elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

    ![Configure runtime image](doc/images/configure_runtime_image.png)

 1. By default only the notebook is made available in the Docker container.
-If a notebook requires access to other files (like Python scripts) on your local machine you have to specify them as _file dependencies_.
+If a notebook requires access to other files (like Python scripts) that are stored on your local machine you have to specify them as _file dependencies_.
 Files that have been declared as a dependency are uploaded to a cloud storage bucket together with the notebook and downloaded into the Docker image prior to notebook execution.

    ![Input dependencies are uploaded to a Cloud storage bucket](doc/images/input_dependencies.png)